mozilla/anodejsholidayseason/fully_loaded_node.md

 Libraries that are "internally threaded" in this manner both fail to **saturate** multiple cores and adversely affect **responsiveness** under load.

-**tl;dr;** Don't use library features that claim to be "internally threaded" to parallelize compute work.
+**tl;dr**: Don't use library features that claim to be "internally threaded" to parallelize compute work.

 ### Use node's cluster module!